SolderingKnowledge/interview_Q_A/answers.md

   * to display a new page to user first request gets sent to server to bring new page, so it is slow
   * frontend and backend development are tightly coupled

- 9 Asynchrnous Javascript and XMl.
+ 9 Asynchrnous Javascript and XML.
 Essentially it's an operation that does something without reloading the web page.
-Before in web development all developers used to use XMl format but, now every modern developer uses JSON.
+Before in web development all developers used to use XML format but, now every modern developer uses JSON.
 People still calling it AJAX--rather then AJAJ(Asynchronous Javascript and Json)

  10 End-to-end testing is a Software testing methodology to test an application flow from start to end.